Work With Me!

 I have been exploring Tarot for 30 years.

 I received my first deck, The Witch’s Tarot by Fergus Hall, when I was 15, from a Sister Witch.
 A surreal and obscure deck, I was puzzled by the images.
-A year later, another friend gave me my 1st copy of the Rider-Waite deck.
+A year later, another friend gave me my 1st copy of the Smith-Waite deck.
 I began doing what is now known as intuitive readings, going off what I pulled up from my gut, and from my life experiences, and what I felt when I looked at the symbols on the cards.
 I worked with Tarot of the Cat People, and The Morgan-Greer deck, finding comfort in the familiarity of their psychedelic, art nouveau design.

 My intuition was strong, and often pulled out a correct answer when I had no idea what the card meant.
 After a couple of years of this work, I wanted to know more.
 I began to read anything I could find, which was, in Las Vegas, NV in the 1980s, not a lot.
 But it was enough to show me I was missing out on layers of meaning, hidden in the artwork.
 There was far more information to be pulled from the cards than simply what I could infer from my short years on Earth.